Code Style. CFML

 Use this tab to define where and how many blank lines you want IntelliJ IDEA to retain and insert in your code after reformatting.
 For each type of location, specify the number of blank lines to be inserted.
 The results are displayed in the Preview pane.

-- Language: choose this option to inherit the coding style settings from another language.
+Language: choose this option to inherit the coding style settings from another language.
 Select the source language from the list, that opens.
-So doing, only the settings that are applicable to the current language are taken.
+Only the settings that are applicable to the current language are taken.
 All the other settings are not affected.

 This link appears in the upper-right corner of the language-specific code style page, when applicable.